· FODMAP Diet Guide · guides · 8 min read

 Eat Smaller, More Frequent Meals

-Why it works: Large meals stretch your stomach, triggering the gastrocolic reflex and making bloating worse.
+How it helps: Large meals stretch your stomach, trigger the gastrocolic reflex (the involuntary urge to move the bowels after eating), and make bloating worse.

 Action steps: